JochemLangen/Gen_AI_Exercise/README.md

 - Requirements engineering
 - Communication
 - Documentation and presentations

+You will be mentored by a Functional Design Engineer from the Metrology department (Jochem Langen) who will teach you about ASML, the metrology technical context and details of our work as well as guiding you through the project.
+Furthermore, you will have contact with a lot of other engineers within our cluster, all with potentially different use-cases.
+As part of your introduction to our AI tools and to provide additional support with testing if needed, you will also interact with our AI innovation lab.
+This team of AI engineers have worked on developing the Gen. AI tools or are involved in the intake process of external ones.
+They will also be looking for feedback on how their products can be improved.

 ## Asignment: The Grumpy Fruit Inspector
 For this assignment you will be using the base ChatGPT-4 model (https://chatgpt.com/) to generate a random selection of fruit baskets with randomly ordered fruit, from apples and oranges to blueberries and strawberries!
 You need to write a **single** prompt that generates the content of a fruit baskets file as output (not just a python script).
 An example of a shorter version of the file you will be creating is stored in ./data/fruit_baskets_example.
 Whether your baskets are valid will be tested by the fruit inspector.
 First run this file: ./code/fruit_inspector.py and then you can test your files by initialising the fruit inspector class or by using its functions.
 Save your prompt and the resulting plot in a word or pdf file.